Gysin maps, duality and Schubert classes: Duality for Grassmann bundles

-With the applications of Sections \ref{se:JLP} and \ref{se:giambelli} in mind, we investigate the combinatorics of partitions with at most \(d\) parts, and deduce a strong version of the duality theorem in Grassmann bundles.
+We investigate the combinatorics of partitions with at most \(d\) parts, and deduce a strong version of the duality theorem in Grassmann bundles.
 We use Young tableaux.
-For all terminology and standard results used in this section, we refer the reader to \cite{FuYT}.
+For all terminology and standard results used in this section, we refer the reader to~\cite{FuYT}.